pgf96/VacationPlanner/README.md

 ## Purpose
 The application helps organize details and activities for a vacation.
 Users can manage their vacations by including important details like destination, place of stay, dates, and excursions.
 Additionally, they can set alerts to be notified when a vacation is starting or ending, as well as when an excursion is beginning.
 Users also have the added function to share a report summary of their vacation through various communication channels (e.g. sms, email, etc.,).

-FOR SPECIFIC TASK INSTRUCTIONS AND REQUIREMENTS FOR THIS ASSESSMENT, PLEASE REFER TO THE COURSE PAGE.
 ## Navigating the Application
 ### Vacations
 - **View Vacations:** This screen will automatically populate existing vacations.
 If available, users can select a vacation to move to a comprehensive details screen.